Ignacio6Reyes/personalwebsite/_pages/home.md

 I am an astronomer currenty working as an online freelancer.
 I received my bachellor's degree in astronomy from Universidad de Chile in 2019 and a Data Science diploma from Pontificia Universidad Católica de Chile.
-Soon to be a master's degree student.
+Master's degree student at Universidad de Chile.